j3rrywan9/groovy-study/README.md

 java -cp $GROOVY_HOME/embeddable/groovy-all-2.4.4.jar:build/classes/main me.jerrywang.example.Fibonacci
 ```

+## Closures
+Closures are objects of which the main purpose in life is their behavior.

+A closure is a piece of code wrapped up as an object.
+It acts like a method in that it can take parameters and return a value.
+It's normal object in that you can pass a reference to it just as you can to any other object.

+If the closure needs to take only a single parameter to work on, Groovy provides a default name "it" so that you don't need to declare it specifically.

+Two particular areas that benefit from closures:
+* Performing everyday tasks with collections
+* Using resources in a safe manner

+In general terms, such a mechanism uses a *callback* to execute the work.
+Closures are Groovy's way of providing transparent callback targets as first class citizens.

 ## Dynamic Programming and Meta Object Protocol (MOP)
 Dynamic programming allows the introduction of a new state, or even more importantly, allows the addition of a new behavior or modification of an existing one.